sorbayhq/sorbay-client/README.md

 We produce binaries for macOS and Windows but given the state of the project, they are currently a hit-or miss.
 You can download them
 [here](https://github.com/sorbayhq/sorbay-client/tags).

+## Leave a star
+Consider leaving a star on the [sorbayhq/sorbay](https://github.com/sorbayhq/sorbay) repository if you think what we are building is useful or might be useful at some point.
+We are in our very early stages and we don't collect any telemetry.
+Getting a star is the only viable metric for us to gauge interest.

 ## State of the project

 Sorbay is in its very early stages.
 Consider it an alpha that shouldn't be running in